 Mt.
 Pilatus is a tall mountain peak near Lucerne, one of our favorite places to take our visitors.
 From the big observation deck at the top, you can enjoy stunning panorama views over Lake Lucerne and many mountains without hiking at all.

-For even more excitement, we always stop at the middle station to ride a 1350m summer toboggan run, fun for both adults and kids.
+For more excitement, we always stop at the middle station to ride a 1350m summer toboggan run, fun for both adults and kids.
 If you have lots of time, we also love the adventure ropes course in the forest with ziplines and free fall jumps.

 The most popular way to get to Mt.
 Pilatus is the self-guided Golden Round Trip, which includes a boat ride from Lucerne city, cogwheel mountain train to the top, and cable car down the other side of the mountain.